yuvalmGS/gigaspaces-wiki-jekyll/xap97adm/web-management-console-starting.markdown

 #### Configuring The Proxy

-Enable the relevant modules, by uncommenting (or adding) the following lines inside `httpd.conf`:
+Enable the relevant modules, by un-commenting (or adding) the following lines inside `httpd.conf`:

 {% highlight console %}
 LoadModule  proxy_module         modules/mod_proxy.so